-Held over three big weekends, 8th-10th, 15th-17th and 22nd-24th September 2017, this is a unique opportunity to explore the inspiring private spaces of artists, discover their processes first-hand and also explore the region's many serene natural attractions.
+Held from 6th – 8th, 13th – 15th, 20th – 22nd September 2019, this is a unique opportunity to explore the inspiring private spaces of artists, discover their processes first-hand and also explore the region's many serene natural attractions.

 Make the most of Spring this September with a visit to the scenic Armadale region and discover why so many artists are strongly influenced by the spectacular natural hills environment.

 For all the latest news and events, make sure to 'like' the official Facebook event profile.

 The trail is part of the City of Armadale's Spring into Armadale Festival.
 To see the calendar of events, go to www.perthhillsarmadale.com.au/spring-armadale or contact the Perth Hills Armadale Visitors Centre on 08 9394 5410 for more information.